 TEF – Thermic Effect of Feeding : This is the measure of energy your body uses on a daily basis to digest, absorb and assimilate the food you eat, which can be upto 10% of the daily energy expenditure.

 NEAT – Non Exercise Activity Thermogenesis: This is the amount of energy your body expends to perform everyday activities such as walking up the stairs.

 Exercise Activity: In active individuals they may expend up to 30% of their daily energy expenditure through exercise, maybe more depending on the length and intensity of the sessions.

-The first two BMR(Basal Metabolic Rate) and RMR(Resting Metabolic Rate) are indicators of a healthy and optimally functioning Metabolism and are stimulated by both Energy In and Energy Out.
+The first two BMR(Basal Metabolic Rate) and RMR(Resting Metabolic Rate) are

 Now let’s have a look at the components we can actually manipulate and stimulate to get the desired effect to help with body composition.

 Making sure your diet is made up of whole (single ingredient), unprocessed foods with a good balance of essential fats and low in refined carbohydrates ensure that important metabolic hormones are balanced within the body, so that your metabolism is functioning optimally.

 If fat loss is your immediate goal then follow the general rule of thumb.
 The short term approach will have the desired effect for most, by saving the consumption of the starchier carbohydrates in your diet for only your post-workout meal and removing fats in this meal to aid efficient assimilation and absorption of carbohydrates and protein.

 Balancing Hormones to light up your Metabolic Furnace

 Here are 5 different systems to focus on in the body, which need to be balanced and maintained for optimum overall hormonal output for not only a healthy metabolism but for overall health